pinesinnercodes-droid/Instant-UPI-Splitter-MVP/README.md

 Options:

-Retry sending the request.
+i)Retry sending the request.

-Proceed with only confirmed payments.
+ii)Proceed with only confirmed payments.

-Redistribute remaining unpaid amount among participants who confirmed (equally or custom).
+iii)Redistribute remaining unpaid amount among participants who confirmed (equally or custom).

-Volunteer payment by any participant for an unpaid share.
+iv)Volunteer payment by any participant for an unpaid share.

-Complete Payment to Merchant
+5)Complete Payment to Merchant

 Merchant receives total payment only after confirmed payments or after app owner decides how to handle declined amounts.

 App updates status for each participant (paid, pending, declined, redistributed, or volunteer-covered).

-Track Payments and Share Receipts
+6)Track Payments and Share Receipts

 Tracks total collected, pending, and declined payments.